andrewrcoleman/AzureVirtualMachines/README.md

 </p>

 <h1>Virtual Machines - Creating & Deployment using Microsoft Azure</h1>
-This tutorial outlines the  installation steps of deploying two Virtual Machines in Microsoft Azure and pinging them to communicate with each other.<br />
+This tutorial outlines the  installation steps of creating and deploying two Virtual Machines in Microsoft Azure and pinging them to communicate with each other.<br />

 <h2>Video Demonstration</h2>